Permit to Operate

 Any person providing a construction or labor camp must notify the health authority at least 30 days before their intended use and must furnish the following information:

-- Names and addresses of owners or operators;
+- Names and address of owners or operators;

 - Location of facilities;